-The pop-culture analogy that best describes my experience so far is that Control-IQ is like Baby Yoda — as it’s cute and photogenic and has gone viral online.
-Sure, it has some mystical skills, but it gets tired easily and can’t yet fully tap into The Force to keep me at optimal glucose levels all the time.
+The pop culture analogy that best describes my experience so far is that Control-IQ is like Baby Yoda — it’s cute and photogenic and has gone viral online.
+Sure, it has some mystical skills but it gets tired easily and can’t yet fully tap into “The Force” to keep me at optimal glucose levels all the time.

 It’s not a silver bullet, to be clear, but it’s focused on helping you do better and “think less” about the traditional ups and downs that diabetes presents each day.